07 4721 1011

 Palmer made the connection between the brain, the body’s organs, and the function of the spinal cord and was able to restore Hillard’s hearing through a series of adjustments.
 D.D.
 Palmer concluded that allowing the body to function at its optimal level would enhance the body’s chances of healing other conditions.

-The word, “chiropractic”, meaning “done by hand” was coined, and Palmer went on to establish, in 1897, a facility to educate “chiropracters”, now called the Palmer College of Chiropractic.
+The word, “Chiropractic”, meaning “done by hand” was coined, and Palmer went on to establish, in 1897, a facility to educate “Chiropractors”, now called the Palmer College of Chiropractic.

-Mark O'Brien is well qualified and understands all the principles of chiropractic ...
+Mark O'Brien is well qualified and registered member of the CAA

 To become a registered chiropractor in Australia you must have studied an accredited 5-6 year chiropractic program conducted at a university within Australia, or have completed an accredited program overseas that satisfies the requirements set by the Australian Chiropractors Registration Boards.

-Currently there are fouor universities in Australia that have hiropractic programs producing graduates with Bachelor and Masers degrees. in Chiropractic.
+Currently there are four universities in Australia that have Chiropractic programs producing graduates with Bachelor and Masers degrees. in Chiropractic.
 They are: